mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 * **Username** - username of the admin/superuser, used by the Mendix Operator to create or delete tenants for app environments; typically, this is set to `postgres`.
 * **Authentication** - select `aws-iam` from the dropdown.
 * **IAM Role ARN** - the *Postgres Admin* IAM role ARN.
-    * We recommend to use the same IAM role to manage Postgres databases and S3 buckets, as this would be easier to set up and maintain.
+    * Mendix recommends using the same IAM role to manage Postgres databases and S3 buckets, as this would be easier to set up and maintain.
 * **K8s Service Account** - the Kubernetes Service Account to create and attach to the IAM role.
   {{% alert color="warning" %}}
   Do not use the name of an existing Service Account (environment name), or one of the reserved Kubernetes Service Account names: